kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   IPv4/IPv6 dual-stack](https://kubernetes.io/docs/tasks/network/validate-dual-stack/)
   to ensure that node addressing, pod addressing, and services are configured correctly.
 If dual-stack services are created, they have passed validation.
+  Metrics to could include pods stuck in pending; look in the event logs to determine if it's a CNI issue which may cause a delay of IP address allocation.

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
   Existing kubelet pod creation and service creation SLOs are what is needed.